StaPH-B/mycosnp/README.md

-# mycosnp
+# MycoSNP (StaPH-B)

 C. auris analysis workflow developed by the CDC translated for Nextflow

-Please change all file paths before testing!
+## Please change all file paths before testing!

+This includes all input channels and all output directories that may be within processes (publishDir"...")

-Test files can be found at https://github.com/CDCgov/mycosnp/tree/master/demo
+Test files can be found from the [CDC MycoSNP repo](https://github.com/CDCgov/mycosnp/tree/master/demo)